4

 – Nigel J

-Feb 12, 2019 at 19:43
+Commented Feb 12, 2019 at 19:43

 • Where is the changing His mind part?
 The passage is about what will take place prophetically.
 Those things happened.
-Feb 13, 2019 at 0:38
+Commented Feb 13, 2019 at 0:38

 • Vs 12 says the prophet will bake bread over human excrement.
 Vs 14 has the prophet entreating God saying "I've never eaten anything unclean".
 Vs 15 has God allowing the prophet to replace human excrement with cow dung.